Delyan Peevski: Oresharski Government

-In May 2014, Peevski was elected to the European Parliament on the MRF ticket, but immediately thereafter decided to give up his seat.
+In May 2014, Peevski was elected to the European Parliament as part of the DPS list, but immediately thereafter decided to give up his seat.
 He explained that his motivation to participate in the European elections, while not taking his seat, had been to restore his reputation.

-In mid June 2014, three people were arrested due to their involvement in an alleged murder plot against Peevski, but they were eventually released because of a lack of sufficient evidence.
+In mid-June 2014, three people were arrested due to their involvement in an alleged murder plot against Peevski, but they were released because of a lack of sufficient evidence.
+Peevski condemned the court's decision and claimed that chief of the Corporate Trade Bank, Tsvetan Vasilev, had ordered the assassination.
+In late June, the prosecutors office opened an investigation into potential death threats issued by Peevski against Vasilev in private communications.
+On 16 July, Peevski announced that the case against him had been dropped.